Seppuku: Recorded events

 On February 15, 1868, eleven French sailors of the Dupleix entered the town of Sakai without official permission.
 Their presence caused panic among the residents.
 Security forces were dispatched to turn the sailors back to their ship, but a fight broke out and the sailors were shot dead.
 Upon the protest of the French representative, financial compensation was paid, and those responsible were sentenced to death.
 Captain Abel-Nicolas Bergasse du Petit-Thouars was present to observe the execution.
 As each samurai committed ritual disembowelment, the violent act shocked the captain, and he requested a pardon, as a result of which nine of the samurai were spared.
 This incident was dramatized in a famous short story, "Sakai Jiken", by Mori Ōgai.

-In the 1860s, the British Ambassador to Japan, Algernon Freeman-Mitford (Lord Redesdale), lived within sight of Sengaku-ji where the Forty-seven Ronin are buried.
+In the 1860s, the British Ambassador to Japan, Bertram Freeman-Mitford (Lord Redesdale), lived within sight of Sengaku-ji where the Forty-seven Ronin are buried.
 In his book Tales of Old Japan, he describes a man who had come to the graves to kill himself:

 Mitford also describes his friend's eyewitness account of a seppuku: